bibrakc/CCA-Simulator/README.md

 1. a computing instruction, which is contained in the predicate resolution and work in the user application action, or
 2. the creation and staging of a new operon.

-It means that BFS and SSSP actions take $2$-$3$ cycles of compute, whereas Page Rank action takes anywhere from $3$-$70$ cycles of compute.
+It means that BFS and SSSP actions take $2$ to $3$ cycles of compute, whereas Page Rank action takes anywhere from $3$ to $70$ cycles of compute.
 When their diffusions are executed they in turn take cycles proportional to the amount of \textit{local edge-list size}.

 ## Demo of Message-Driven Execution
 <img src="Analytics/Animations/BFS_32x32_v_1024_e_10240_th_ON_SH_ON.gif" alt="Animation" width="800"/>